adamjberg/devtails.xyz/_drafts/2022-09-25-home-movi-magic.md

 The near real-time digital conversion will be (by far) the fastest part of the restoration process.
 Once the picture is in digital form though, all the modern video play tools come in to play.
 As with all motion picture projects, many x multiples of the video runtime will be needed to complete a full makeover.

-One hour of content will take from a 0.5:1 to 20:1 time ratio to each line item of the of the possible restoration services:
+Taken to an entertainment extreme, a restoration project could take forever.
+One hour of content might take from a 0.5:1 to 20:1 time ratio to each line item of the possible restoration services:

       Scan Film, Digitize
       File Management